sumerman/AkkaRaceSample/README.md

 ### Output

-On my maching the app gives an output like following:
+On my machine the app gives an output like following:

 ```
 Result1: Some(DataObject{ key: 'foo'; value: 'banana' })